 Virtual volunteer opportunities

-Wim Tapley, a high school junior, is deeply immersed in community outreach programs.
+Wim Tapley, a high school junior, is deeply immersed in community outreach programs where I live.
 “There are several ways teens can help,” Wim explains.
-“I would start by encouraging them to call their older or immunocompromised relatives or friends.
+“I would start by encouraging them to call their older adults or immunocompromised relatives or friends.
 Checking in on them could mean a great deal for someone who’s self-isolating.
 There are also services like our Loudoun Volunteer Caregivers that facilitate phone check-ins for senior citizens.”

 If you don’t want to call, send a card, a picture, a care package of pre-packaged goodies.
-Hospital patients are also experiencing extreme loneliness and would benefit from a thoughtful gift.
+You can become a virtual hospital volunteer by supporting patients who are also experiencing extreme loneliness and would benefit from a thoughtful gift.
 The effort to do this is minimal, but the joy it would bring others is immense.

 Bre Roeder, a senior in high school, is part of the Chalk Project.
 “It was great to get out of my own quarantine bubble and create a little happiness for someone else on their day.
 Something as small as writing a happy birthday note for someone in chalk on their driveway not only made them smile, but also made me feel really good about thinking of others.
 We’re all essentially in the same boat right now so I think doing these little acts of kindness really helps to keep us connected as a community.”

-Another young woman making a big impact is Tori Truesdale.
-She’s actively involved in several local outreach programs like our community’s Coronavirus Outreach team.
-She says that teenagers are key to getting the word out, “They can use their Instagram and Facebook as fundraising platforms for local nonprofits like food pantries.”
+Tori Truesdale is actively involved in several local outreach programs like our community’s Coronavirus Outreach team.
+She says that teens are key to getting the word out, “They can use their Instagram and Facebook as fundraising platforms for local nonprofits like food pantries.”

 Wim agreed, “A lot of us are on social media a bunch during this quarantine, so it doesn’t hurt to keep your eyes open and like, share, or comment on pages or accounts that are helping others.
 I’m telling my friends who are stuck inside that even if they can’t volunteer, they can help by sharing pages of legitimate organizations.”